Editorial

 Seasonal Rotation

 The best menus are built around seasons.
-This isn't marketing—it's a genuine commitment to matching ingredients and flavors to what's available and appropriate.
+This is not marketing.
+It is a genuine commitment to matching ingredients and flavors to what is available and appropriate.
 In spring, the menu shifts toward lighter spirits and fresh citrus.
 In autumn, heavier spirits and spice emerge.

 The Dead Rabbit in New York builds menus around this principle.
 Their seasonal changes aren't superficial; they represent a genuine rethinking of balance and flavor.
 Summer's Sazerac becomes autumn's whiskey sour with different spice.
 The framework shifts with the year.